Advanced Heart Failure & Transplant Cardiology Fellowship

 Dr. Okwuosa’s clinical research interests are in heart failure, pregnancy and cardiovascular disease, and chemotherapy induced heart failure and has published works examining the impact of depression in cardiovascular disease and disparities in cardiovascular disease.

 Jonathan D. Rich, MD is an Associate Professor of Medicine at Northwestern University’s Feinberg School of Medicine.
-He serves as Medical Director of the Mechanical Circulatory Support Program and as Program Director for the Advanced Heart Failure and Transplant Fellowship within Northwestern Medicine’s Bluhm Cardiovascular Institute.
+He serves as Medical Director of the Mechanical Circulatory Support Program and as Program Director for the Advanced Heart Failure & Transplant Cardiology Fellowship within Northwestern Medicine’s Bluhm Cardiovascular Institute.

 Dr. Rich has broad research interests within the fields of heart failure, transplant, and mechanical circulatory support and is actively involved in leading both single- and multi-center clinical trials.
 His primary areas of interest in research include studying right ventricular failure from a variety of causes (including pulmonary hypertension and in the LVAD-supported patient) and outcomes research in patients supported by mechanical circulatory support.
 He is the principal investigator of Northwestern’s robust LVAD database from which many active research projects are ongoing and from which many residents and fellows benefit from research opportunities.